 Plus, it can be really fun!

-13. Make a bucket list of your goals and dreams
+13. Make a bucket list of your dreams and goals

-You can make one bucket list or several; there are so many ideas for this from a bucket list of places you want to visit, of things you want to do, things you want to learn etc.
+You can make one bucket list or several; from a bucket list of places you want to visit, of things you want to do, things you want to learn etc.

-Again, listing it all down can be a reminder of how you want your life to look in 5 or so years and will give you that motivation every day to work hard.
+Again, listing it all down can be a reminder of how you want your life to look like in 5 or so years and will give you the motivation every day to work hard.

 TASK: Look at some bucket list ideas on Pinterest and make your own!